VinceS22/VinceSPA/README.md

 ## Note

 This project was generated with help from Claude (Anthropic's AI).
 I'm currently reviewing and understanding how everything connects together.
-What you see here is a template that I've modified to create "vince-repo".
+What you see here is a template that I've modified to create "vincespa".
 If you've stumbled upon this, please note that this is my first attempt at creating a React SPA with the intent of hooking up to GitHub pages, and I'm still learning about Vite and its configurations.

 ## Setup